 Transportation is currently undergoing a critical transformation in response to climate challenges, changing technologies and emerging user habits.
-Whether for passenger cars or for trucks, Total is committed to developing practical solutions for making mobility safer, cleaner and more efficient.
+Whether for passenger cars or for trucks, Total is supporting the development of practical solutions for making mobility safer, cleaner and more efficient.
 We believe that tomorrow’s mobility does not call for a one-size-fits-all approach, but rather for a full range of complementary solutions.

 Constantly improving the energy efficiency of vehicles

 Total Excellium promises to protect the engine while on the road.
 Suitable for all vehicle types, both new and old, this range of additive-enhanced fuels is designed to keep engines clean over time in order to maintain their efficiency.